chaseclark24/FlowDex/readme.md

 ## FlowDex

-Do you ever want to know more information about the players in a hockey game?
+Have you ever wanted to know more information about the players in a hockey game?
 FlowDex was built to aggregate player information and stats in a simple, mobile-friendly interface.

 Take a look at FlowDex here - https://chaseclark24.github.io/FlowDex/.